author logo, Florence Cole

 Large items in the scullery

-There was a large cooking range or kitchen range, also called a 'kitchener' which was used when I was young.
-However it was boarded up when I was a teenager because my parents felt that it was a fire hazard.
-They were right because I remember a red hot spark from another chimney getting into our chimney and setting the wooden surround alight.
+However this range was boarded up when I was a teenager because my parents felt that it was a fire hazard.
+They were right because I remember a red hot spark from the chimney of one of the other of our terraced houses getting into our chimney and setting the wooden surround alight.
 Through the presence of mind of my elder brother, the fire was brought under control quite quickly.

 Next to the cooking range, in the corner was the copper for heating our water.